zenglg/unvme/README.md

 To produce benchmark results for the Intel SPDK, do the following:

     1) Add "iommu=pt" argument to your boot command line and reboot.
+    2) Edit Makefile.def and set FIO_DIR to a fully built fio code, and SPDK_ROOT_DIR to a fully built SPDK code.
-    2) Build SPDK code and run setup per SPDK instructions.
+    3) Run the SPDK setup scripts per instructions.
-    3) Set SPDK_ROOT_DIR in the Makefile.def
+    4) Build the spdk_fio engine as:
+        $ make -C ioengine spdk_fio
-    4) Use 'lspci' to get the PCI info of the NVMe device you want to test, e.g.:
+    5) Use 'lspci' to get the PCI info of the NVMe device you want to test, e.g.:
         $ lspci | grep Volatile
         05:00.0 Non-Volatile memory controller: Intel Corporation PCIe Data Center SSD (rev 01)

-    5) Then run the benchmark script as:
+    6) Then run the benchmark script as (the results will be in test/out):
-        $ OUTDIR=out/spdk test/unvme-benchmark /spdk/05:00.0
+        $ test/unvme-benchmark /spdk/05:00.0

 Notes on unvme-benchmark script: